OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 ## Connecting To WiFi Networks in the Command-Line {#connecting-to-wifi-networks-command-line}

+// TODO:
+//  idea: separate the what from the how in this article
+//  lets have a section outlining WHAT is going to happen here:
+//    - enter network info
+//    - connection attempt based on available networks and configured network priority
+//      - super describe what priority means in this case - assume that readers of this article haven't read any of the console articles
+//      - mention that the AP will go down for about a maximum of 30 seconds while the connection is attempted
+//    - talk about the case where connecting to the STA fails - how the AP should come back up afterwards, give a few reasons as to why the connection may have failed (wrong authentication type selected, wrong password entered)
+//
+//  And then we can go over the 3 HOWs:
+//    1) scanning for available networks
+//    2) typing the network info
+//    new section - using command line arguments

 The Omega comes ready with a command-line tool called `wifisetup` that makes it easy to connect your Omega to the internet.
 To begin setting up your connection to the internet, enter `wifisetup` in a terminal, and you'll see the following output:

 ```